7ASecond-Net/Imogen/README.md

 This is more than possible with today's technologies and your help.
 Join the team and become a founder of the next generation of policing.

+Todo:
+There is a lot of duplication that currently needs refactoring if anyone is interested.
+VLC video player integration is required.
+Globalization is required.

 dave@7ASecond.Net